grass.delivery

 Turf Prices Per Square Metre

 Turf prices vary depending on the type, the supplier, your location, and the time of year.
-Here's what you can realistically expect to pay in 2025/2026.
+Here are broad planning ranges for UK gardens.
 Use our turf calculator to estimate your total based on your lawn size.

 Price Comparison by Grade